morgs32/morganatwork/README.md

 # Morgan at Work
-My portfolio site in Next.js and hosted on Now
+My portfolio site in Next.js and hosted on Vercel